-Antimonopoly Act and cases involving inappropriate conduct in light of the Act, there were cases where Sompo Japan Insurance Inc. had responded inappropriately to fraudulent automobile insurance claims made by a used-car sales company.
-Mr. Davis has regularly expressed his opinions at meetings of the board of directors and other committees from the perspective of compliance with laws and regulations, ensuring the effectiveness of group governance, and the importance of analyzing the true causes of compliance issues.
-Furthermore, after both cases came to light, Mr. Davis, as an outside director, chair of the nomination committee, and compensation committee member, focused on preventing recurrence by examining and providing opinions on various measures to prevent such cases from happening again.

-8. Information contained in the reference documents for this General Meeting of Shareholders, including a brief history of each Director candidate and the reasons for their selection, is as of the date of its creation (May 17, 2024).
+- Mr. Davis has regularly expressed his opinions at meetings of the board of directors and other committees from the perspective of compliance with laws and regulations, ensuring the effectiveness of group governance, and the importance of analyzing the true causes of compliance issues.
+Furthermore, after both cases came to light, Mr. Davis, as an outside director, focused on preventing recurrence by examining and providing opinions on various measures to prevent such cases from happening again. - 9.
+The Company implemented a 2-for-1 stock split of its common stock on April 1, 2025.
+The number of the Company's shares indicated above to be held by each Director candidate is the number of shares deemed to be held after the stock split. - 10.
+Information contained in the reference documents for this General Meeting of Shareholders, including a brief history of each Director candidate and the reasons for their selection, is as of the date of its creation (May 15, 2025).